thomasWeise/aitoa/book/metaheuristics/hillClimbing/README.md

 It produces better mean, median, and best solutions.
 Actually, its median and mean solutions are better than the best solutions discovered by&nbsp;`rs`.
 Furthermore, it finds its solutions much much faster.
-The time consumed until convergence is not more than one seconds and the number of consumed FEs to find the best solutions per run is between 7000 and 105'000, i.e., between one 50^th^ and one 2500^th^ of the number of FEs needed by&nbsp;`rs`.
+The median time `med(t)` consumed until the algorithm converges is not more than one seconds.
+The median number of consumed FEs `med(FEs)` to find the best solutions per run is between 7000 and 105'000, i.e., between one 50^th^ and one 2500^th^ of the number of FEs needed by&nbsp;`rs`.

 It may be interesting to know that this simple `hc_1swap` algorithm can already achieve some remotely acceptable performance.
-For instance, on instance `abz7`, it delivers better best and mean results than all four Genetic Algorithms (GAs) presented in&nbsp;[@JPDS2014CAODRIGAFJSSP] and on `la24`, only one of the four (GA&#8209;PR) has a better best result and all lose in terms of mean result.
+For instance, on instance `abz7`, it delivers better best and mean results than all four Genetic Algorithms (GAs) presented in&nbsp;[@JPDS2014CAODRIGAFJSSP].
+On `la24`, only one of the four (GA&#8209;PR) has a better best result and all lose in terms of mean result.
-On this instance, `hc_1swap` finds a better best solution than all six GAs in [@A2010RIGAFTJSPACS] and better mean results than four of them.
+On this instance, `hc_1swap` finds a better best solution than all six GAs in [@A2010RIGAFTJSPACS] and better mean results than five of them.
 In [@sec:evolutionaryAlgorithm], we will later introduce Evolutionary Algorithms, to which GAs belong.

-The Gantt charts of the median solutions of `hc_1swap` are illustrated in [@fig:jssp_gantt_hc_1swap_med] are also more compact than those in [@fig:jssp_gantt_rs_med].

 ![The Gantt charts of the median solutions obtained by the&nbsp;`hc_1swap` algorithm.
 The x-axes are the time units, the y-axes the machines, and the labels at the center-bottom of each diagram denote the instance name and makespan.](\relative.path{jssp_gantt_hc_1swap_med.svgz}){#fig:jssp_gantt_hc_1swap_med width=84%}

+The Gantt charts of the median solutions of `hc_1swap` are illustrated in [@fig:jssp_gantt_hc_1swap_med].
+They are more compact than those discovered by `rs` and illustrated in [@fig:jssp_gantt_rs_med].

 ![The progress of the&nbsp;`hc_1swap` and&nbsp;`rs` algorithm over time, i.e., the current best solution found by each of the&nbsp;101 runs at each point of time (over a logarithmically scaled time axis).](\relative.path{jssp_progress_hc_1swap_log.svgz}){#fig:jssp_progress_hc_1swap_log width=84%}

 [@fig:jssp_progress_hc_1swap_log] shows how both&nbsp;`hc_1swap` and&nbsp;`rs` progress over time.
-It should be noted that I designed the experiments in such a way that there were 101 different initial solutions and the runs of the hill climber and random sampling started *at the same points*.
+It should be noted that I designed the experiments in such a way that there were 101 different random seeds per instance.
+For each instance, all algorithms use the same random seeds, i.e., the hill climber and random sampling start with the same initial solutions.
 On the logarithmically scaled plots, this is almost invisible.
 The runs of the two different algorithms separate almost immediately.
 We already knew from [@tbl:hillClimbing1SwapJSSP] that&nbsp;`hc_1swap` converges very quickly.
-After initial phases with quick progress, it stops making any further progress.
+After initial phases with quick progress, it stops making any further progress, usually before 1000&nbsp;milliseconds have been consumed.
+This fits well to the values `med(t)` given in [@tbl:hillClimbing1SwapJSSP].
 With the exception of instance&nbsp;`la24`, there is much space between the runs of&nbsp;`rs` and&nbsp;`hc_1swap`.
 We can also see again that there is more variance in the end results of&nbsp;`hc_1swap` compared to those of&nbsp;`rs`, as they are spread wider in the vertical direction.